Famous cardiologist in Hyderabad | Dr. Sarat Chandra

 Fatal cardiac arrest leads to sudden cardiac deaths.
 Many cardiologists believe that these deaths can be prevented by implementing evidence-based recommendations like screening individuals who have a strong family history of sudden cardiac deaths.

-- Reducing blood pressure with exercise and well-balanced diet
+Reducing blood pressure with exercise and a well-balanced diet

 Dr. Sarat Chandra